 This article addresses the author's experience using audiovisual materials from the Georgetown Intellectual Property Teaching Resources database.
 She used audiovisual materials extensively in class to allow students to see the subject matter of the cases rather than just reading verbal descriptions and enable them to apply the principles they read about to new, concrete examples.
 Many students in IP courses have special interests in music, film, or the visual arts, and the database allows her--and other teachers--to present materials that engage them.
 She found that students are more willing to speak up in class when they can see or hear for themselves and can point to specific aspects of the underlying materials. the author also briefly address the copyright question: should teachers worry about using digital materials in class?
 Fortunately, the available statutory exceptions are supportive of in-class teaching.
 Using images and sounds to illustrate litigated cases and hypotheticals is pedagogically valuable and legally justified.

 Scholarly Commons Citation

 Tushnet, Rebecca, "Sight, Sound and Meaning: Teaching Intellectual Property with Audiovisual Materials" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 793.
+793.